xlladdins/xll/docs/Excel4MacrosH-P.md

 **OPTIONS.LISTS.GET**(**string\_array**)

-List\_num   is a number specifying which list to return, as a horizontal string array.
+List\_num&nbsp;&nbsp; is a number specifying which list to return, as a horizontal string array.
 If list\_num is zero, then FALSE is returned.

-String\_array    is an array or cell reference to store the returned list.
+String\_array&nbsp;&nbsp;&nbsp;&nbsp;is an array or cell reference to store the returned list.

 **Example**